Khashiev/Java1/README.md

 Files to turn-in |	Menu.java, Program.java, etc.
 **All permissions from the previous exercise can be used, as well as try/catch**

-As a result, you should create a functioning application with a console menu.
-Menu functionality must be implemented in the respective class with a link field to TransactionsService.
+As a result, you should have a working application with a console menu.
+The menu functionality must be implemented in the appropriate class with a link field to TransactionsService.

-Each menu item must be accompanied by the number of the command entered by a user to call an action.
+Each menu item must be accompanied by the number of the command that a user enters to invoke an action.

-The application shall support two launch modes—production (standard mode) and dev (where transfer information for a specific user can be removed by user ID, and a function that checks the validity of all transfers can be run).
+The application must support two startup modes — production (default mode) and dev (where transfer information for a specific user can be removed by user ID and a function that checks the validity of all transfers can be executed).

-If an exception is thrown, a message containing information about the error shall appear, and user shall be provided an ability to enter valid data.
+If an exception is thrown, a message containing information about the error is displayed and the user is provided with an opportunity to enter valid data.

 The application operation scenario is as follows (the program must carefully follow this output example):